ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 I got the link right here.

-They talk about four and a half million jobs, but some of those are existing repetitive the net gain.
+They talk about 4.5 million jobs, but some of those are existing, repetitive.

-CNN also grudgingly admits, and I'm gonna quote from CNN overall, there are still fewer people working now than when Obama took office at the height of the recession, which is the whole point of this discussion.
+CNN also grudgingly admits, and I'm going to quote from CNN: overall, there are still fewer people working now than when Obama took office at the height of the recession, which is the whole point of this discussion.

 There are fewer people working now than when Obama took office.